What a "Particular Social Group" Means for Asylum Purposes

 The membership in a “particular social group” (“PSG”) asylum category is the most difficult of the five grounds to define, and the subject of many legal arguments.
 Learn more here.

 In order to apply for asylum, you must meet the definition of a "refugee."
-That is, you must have suffered persecution (or fear future persecution) inflicted on you because of at least one of the following grounds: your race, religion, nationality, membership in a particular social group, or political opinion.
+That is, you must have suffered persecution (or fear future persecution) inflicted on you on at least one of the following five grounds: your race, religion, nationality, membership in a particular social group, or political opinion.

-Different Asylum Officers and Immigration Judges understand this term in various ways.
-However, a PSG is generally understood as an identifiable group of people viewed by government as a threat.
+Different U.S. Asylum Officers and Immigration Judges view the "PSG" concept in various ways.
+However, a PSG is generally understood as an identifiable group of people viewed by their government or the persecutor as a threat.
 It is also often described as a group sharing a common characteristic that is so fundamental to their individual identities that the members cannot—or should not be expected to—change it.
+(See, for example, Matter of Acosta, 19 I&N Dec.
+211, 233-34 (B.I.A.
+1985).)

 Examples of Particular Social Groups

-PSGs that have frequently been recognized by the U.S. government include tribes or ethnic groups, social classes (such as educated elites), family members of dissidents, occupational groups, homosexuals, child soldiers, members or former members of the police or military (who might be targeted for assassination), and, in some cases, women.
+PSGs that have frequently been recognized by the U.S. government include tribes or ethnic groups, social classes (such as educated elites), family members of dissidents, occupational groups, LGBTI persons or those perceived as such (lesbian, gay, bisexual, transgender, and intersex), child soldiers, members or former members of the police or military (who might be targeted for assassination), and, in some cases, disabled persons and women.

-It might suffice if your home government mistakenly views you as a member of a PSG and persecuted you because of that, even if you are not actually a member of a PSG.
+What if your home government mistakenly views you as a member of a PSG and persecuted you because of that?
+You could still claim asylum on that basis, even if you are not actually a member of a PSG.

-Identities of Particular Social Groups May Vary by Country
+Identities of Particular Social Groups Can Vary by Country

 Note that what is a PSG in one country, for purposes of asylum, might not be a PSG in another country.
 For example, married women who are abused by their partners in El Salvador, cannot leave those relationships, and cannot obtain help from the police have been found to form a PSG, whereas married women in Canada who are in abusive relationships are not a PSG.
 That is because different legal protections and different cultural expectations allow for very different treatment of such women in those two countries.

-Because the PSG category is poorly defined, you might be able to create some new arguments of why you should be considered a member of a new PSG.
-If that is the case, seek help of an attorney.
+Because the PSG category is poorly defined, you might be able to create new arguments of why you should be considered a member of a new PSG.
+If that is what you'll need to do, definitely seek the help of an attorney.

 Can You Also Claim Asylum Based on One of the Other Five Grounds?

-Because it can be hard to predict whether your claim will fit within the definition of a PSG, if possible, you should argue that you should also be granted asylum based on your persecution on account of another protected ground, such as religion or political opinion.
+Because it can be hard to predict whether your claim will fit within the definition of a PSG, if possible, you should argue that you should also be granted asylum based on your persecution on account of another protected ground.
+This might be, for example, based on your religion or political opinion.
 You aren't limited to choosing just one.
-Basing your asylum application on your persecution on account of more than one ground, if warranted, can only increase your chances of winning asylum.
+Basing your asylum application on your persecution on account of more than one ground, if warranted, can significantly increase your chances of winning asylum.

 Talk to a Lawyer